 Grant period 3 goals:

-Working Group 3’ members are currently meeting every Thursday via Zoom, starting at 16h CET, to work together on finishing our Deliverable 2.
+Physical meetings are postponed until further notice.
+Working Group 3’ members are meeting every Thursday via Zoom, starting at 16h30 CET, to work together on finishing Deliverable 2 and start the work on Deliverable 3.
 If you would like to join us and help finish our deliverables, please contact email@example.com.

 Short Bio: Since 2006 employed as a researcher at Department of Genetic Research, Institute for Biological Research "Siniša Stanković" (IBISS), Belgrade, Serbia.
 In 2016 she started working at the Centre for the promotion of science (CPN) as a Head of the department for program activity with shared working hours between IBISS and CPN.
 From the beginning of the science career, she got enthusiastic about science promotion and science communication, especially among school kids.
 She coordinated Researcher's Night 2016/2017 " ReFocuS" project (EU, HORIZON 2020, MSCA-NIGHT-2016- 722341).